alexanderrich/exploration_consumption/doc/journal/paper.md

-Lab studies of exploratory choice have allowed researchers to fully control the reward structure of the environment and precisely measure behavior, as well as comparing behavior to optimal patterns of choice and other formal models.
+Lab studies of exploratory choice have allowed researchers to fully control the reward structure of the environment and precisely measure behavior, as well as compare behavior to optimal choice and other formal models.
 These studies have yielded a number of insights into the factors leading to more or less exploration, including aspiration levels [@Wulff2015], uncertainty [@Speekenbrink2015], and the future value of information [@Rich2017; @Wilson2014a]